talentedbayo/alx-pre_course/README.md

-my life is succussful updated
+my life is successful updated